signalapp/ringrtc/BUILDING.md

 - `ia32`
 - `arm64`

 If no `NODEJS_ARCH` is provided, the build script will default to `x64`.
-Note that architectures other than `x64` are currently only supported through cross-compilation.
-That is, compiling for `arm64` on a `x64` machine works, but compiling for `arm64` on an `arm64` machine is not currently supported.
+Note that architectures other than `x64` are primarily supported through cross-compilation.
+That is, compiling for `arm64` on a `x64` machine works, but compiling for `arm64` on an `arm64` machine is not supported on all platforms.

 When the build is complete, the library will be available here: